Painting with Acrylics 101

 Experimenting with Acrylic Painting

-In terms of Edwards’ acrylic painting techniques, the artist does not stretch her paper.
+In terms of her acrylic techniques, Edwards does not stretch her paper.
 She prefers Saunders Waterford 200-lb paper when painting with acrylics.
-She first coats the paper with gesso or a texture medium.
-She then drags a clay modeling tool through the medium to create ridges all over the surface that will allow the paint to pool in unforeseen ways.
-She also uses kitchen spatulas and other tools to create various textures.
+The artist first coats the paper with gesso or a texture medium.
+Then, she drags a clay modeling tool through the medium to create ridges all over the surface that will allow the paint to pool in unforeseen ways.
+Edwards also uses kitchen spatulas and other tools to create various textures.

-Next, the artist chooses two or three colors that go together in her mind’s eye and pours Golden fluid acrylics into small dishes that she then uses to pour the paint, which she thins with water, onto the treated paper.
-After this, the artist employs house-painting and kitchen tools to move the paint around, adding and altering her acrylic painting colors to create unusual patters and color relationships.
+Next, Edwards chooses two or three colors that go together in her mind’s eye and pours Golden fluid acrylics into small dishes.
+She then uses these dishes to pour the paint, which she thins with water, onto the treated paper.
+After this, the artist employs house-painting and kitchen tools to move the paint around, adding and altering her acrylics to create unusual patters and color relationships.

 Throughout the beginning stages of a painting, Edwards strives to allow the acrylic painting to evolve on its own terms.
 “I never know what to expect when I am painting with acrylics,” she says.
 “Sometimes the painting looks like I think it will.
 And other times, I just have to follow what it wants to do.”